Carrin Patman: Ambassador to Iceland

 On February 11, 2022, President Joe Biden nominated Patman to be the next United States ambassador to Iceland.
 Hearings on her nomination were held before the Senate Foreign Relations Committee on July 28, 2022.
 Her nomination was favorably reported on August 4, 2022.
-Patman was confirmed by the full Senate on August 7, 2022 by voice vote.
+Patman was confirmed by the full Senate on August 7, 2022, by voice vote.
 She presented her credentials to President Guðni Th.
 Jóhannesson on October 6, 2022.

 Awards and recognitions

-Patman has received multiple awards and was the first woman to receive the Karen H. Susman Jurisprudence Award, given by the Anti‐Defamation League Southwest Region.
+Patman has received multiple awards and was the first woman to receive the Karen H. Susman Jurisprudence Award, given by the Anti-Defamation League Southwest Region.

 Personal life

 Patman's father, Bill Patman, served as a member of the Texas Senate and United States House of Representatives.
+Her paternal grandfather Wright Patman also served in the U.S. House, and her maternal grandfather Fred Mauritz was a Texas state senator.

-She is married to James V. Derrick Jr, former Executive Vice President and General Counsel to Enron Corporation.
+In 1997, Carrin Patman married James V. Derrick Jr, former executive vice president and general counsel to Enron Corporation.